botpress/readme/docs/Get Started/build.md

 ## Preview and share your bot

-The easiest way to deploy your bot is with Webchat Preview.
+The easiest way to deploy your bot is with a <Glossary>Webchat</Glossary> preview.
 This generates a unique, shareable link for your bot, so your team can start testing it immediately.

 To deploy with Webchat preview:

 1. Select **Publish** in the upper-right corner.
 This updates the deployed bot to reflect our recent changes.
 2. Select **Share,** then **Preview Bot** (or copy the **Shareable link**).

-Your Webchat Preview will open in a new tab!
-Unlike the Emulator, the preview displays your bot as it would appear to an actual user, regardless of where you've deployed it.
+Your preview will open in a new tab!
+Webchat preview displays your bot the way it appears to an actual user, regardless of where you've deployed it.
+This makes it great for quickly evaluating your user experience.

+> ✅ Congratulations!
+>
+> You just built, tested and deployed your first bot with Botpress!